 6. Boise, Idaho

 When a town’s nickname is “The City of Trees,” it shouldn’t be a surprise that it’s one of the best places to live for outdoorsy folks.
 You’ll have your pick of hiking and mountain biking opportunities.
 The Ridge to Rivers trail system connects downtown Boise to nearly 200 miles of trails, some of which land you in Boise National Forest.
-Find the perfect path for your skill level, then afterward, cheers your accomplishment at one of Boise’s 15 breweries.
+Find the perfect path for your skill level, then afterward, cheer your accomplishment at one of Boise’s 15 breweries.

-Beyond hiking and biking, Boise offers a wide array of camping, fishing, paddling, and winter sports opportunities.
+Beyond hiking and biking, Boise Idaho offers a wide array of camping, fishing, paddling, and winter sports opportunities.
 From kayaking down the scenic Boise River and rock climbing in Treasure Valley Black Cliffs in the summer to skiing and snowboarding in the Bogus Basin ski area in the winter, Boise has something to offer anyone who loves the outdoors—no matter the weather.

 Thinking about coverage?